NervanaSystems/neon/doc/source/faq.rst

 Why does the number of batches per epoch change sometimes?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When running model training the progress bar output will show the number of data batches
+When running model training the progress bar output will show the number of
-processed every epoch.
-Sometimes this number will vary from epoch to epoch because the
+data batches processed every epoch.
+Sometimes this number will vary from
-data is being handled in mini-batches and if the size of the data set is not an integer
+epoch to epoch because the data is being handled in mini-batches and if the
+size of the data set is not an integer multiple of the mini-batch size there
-multiple of the mini-batch size there will be some differences from epoch to epoch in the
+will be some differences from epoch to epoch in the data used in training.

-data used in training.
-For example, during the first epoch of training, if the end of the
+For example, during the first epoch of training, if the end of the data set
-data set is reached and there is not enough data for a full mini-batch, extra data will be
+is reached and there is not enough data for a full mini-batch, extra data
-pulled from the beginning of the data set to fill up a complete mini-batch.
-On the next epoch,
+will be pulled from the beginning of the data set to fill up a
-the data used will start from where the last epoch left off, not from the beginning of the data
+complete mini-batch.
+On the next epoch, the data used will start from where
+the last epoch left off, not from the beginning of the data set.
+This process
-set.
-This process will continue for each epoch of training and, since the next epoch may not
+will continue for each epoch of training and, since the next epoch may not
-start from the beginning of the data set, it is possible that for some of the epochs the
+start from the beginning of the data set, it is possible that for some of the
-last item of data will fall at the end of the mini-batch.
-For such a case, no data will need
+epochs the last item of data will fall at the end of the mini-batch.
+For such
-to be append to the epoch and the mini-batch count for that epoch may be smaller than the
+a case, no data will need to be appended to the epoch and the mini-batch
-other epochs.
+count for that epoch may be smaller than the other epochs.

 How is padding implemented?